dgelessus/NAGUS/docs/uru/server_config.rst

    If any of these commands is omitted, the standard *g* value for that server type is used.
-   Because all MOULa shards (that I know of) use these standard values, there should never be any need to set these explicitly.
+   Most MOULa shards use these standard values, so there's usually no need to set these explicitly.

 .. _server_bypass: